-The City commissioned the study entitled "Best Practice Review: Commercial Parking Requirements" (the "Study" - See Attachment A).
-The Study provides an overview of the types of policy frameworks and zoning regulations related to commercial parking requirements.
-The Study:
+The City commissioned the study entitled "Best Practice Review: Commercial Parking Requirements" (the "Study" - See Attachment A) which;

-- compares Greater Sudbury's parking standards to comparator municipalities; b) examines Sudbury's experience with parking; - considers Greater Sudbury's recent initiatives regarding active transportation and the Transit Action Plan; - outlines parking strategies used elsewhere; and, - provides parking management strategies for the City's consideration.
+- compared Greater Sudbury's parking standards to other municipalities; - examined Greater Sudbury's experience with parking: - considered Greater Sudbury's recent initiatives regarding active transportation and the Transit Action Plan; - outlined parking strategies used elsewhere; and, - provided parking management strategies for the City's consideration.

-The Study finds that Greater Sudbury's requirements for commercial parking spaces are generally higher than the requirements in comparator municipalities, particularly for retail uses, take-out restaurants personal service shops and shopping malls (see Table 1 on page 5 of the Study).
+The Study found that Greater Sudbury's requirements for commercial parking spaces are higher than the requirements in comparator municipalities, particularly for retail uses, restaurants, personal service shops and shopping malls (see Table 1 on page 5 of the Study).